vdugar/Django-Custom-Forms/README.md

 # Summary

 This is the partial implementation of a Django-based custom form builder.
-The full implementation was done as part of a *Google Summer of Code* project for [Learning Unlimited](learningu.org), under the mentorship of Michael Price.
+The full implementation was done as part of a [**Google Summer of Code**](http://code.google.com/soc/) project for [Learning Unlimited](learningu.org), under the mentorship of Michael Price.

-LU's complete source code is available [here](https://github.com/learning-unlimited/ESP-Website/)
+LU's complete source code is available [here](https://github.com/learning-unlimited/ESP-Website/).

-Most of the Python code for the complete implementation of customforms is [here](https://github.com/learning-unlimited/ESP-Website/tree/main/esp/esp/customforms)
+Most of the Python code for the complete implementation of customforms is [here](https://github.com/learning-unlimited/ESP-Website/tree/main/esp/esp/customforms).

 Most of the front-end Javascript code is at-